Saturday, March 14, 2026

 Anna May Wong and James Wong Howe

 Silent film actress and Angeleno, Anna May Wong, gained recognition playing the Oriental and was featured as an Eskimo in the 1924 "Alaskan."
-The film's cinematographer was James Wong Howe who recently became in demand for his silver screen talents and visual tricks.
+The film cinematographer was James Wong Howe who recently became in demand for his silver screen talents and visual tricks.

 The National Archives has digitized a set of her and her father's travel documents in the Archives' Chinese Exclusion Act Case Files.